-Celebrating the 800th Anniversary of Blackfriars in Oxford, 1221-2021

-Blackfriars Hall is

-on St Giles, in the

-BLACKFRIARS HALL

-TEACHING AT BLACKFRIARS

-"In addition to the friendly community and engaging academic tutorials found at Blackfriars, one thing that I really appreciated was the central location of its accommodation.
-I was only a short walk away from the many different restaurants, markets, libraries, parks, and attractions found within the city."

-Noah Groll Blackfriars Visiting Student (2019/20)

-THE TUTORIAL SYSTEM

-Oxford is famous for its tutorial system of teaching.
+Rev Dr Bruno Clifton Of is Director of Visiting Students and Vice Regent of Blackfriars Hall.
+He teaches Biblical Studies.
+BLACKFRIARS OXFORD 1221-2021 Celebrating the 800th Anniversary of Blackfriars in Oxford, 1221-2021 Blackfriars Hall is on St Giles, in the heart of the city Visiting Student Programme 2024-25 1 TEACHING AT BLACKFRIARS "My time as a visiting student living in the very heart of Oxford was enriched by the close community of Blackfriars in which I formed lasting friendships while pursuing rigorous studies shaped by stimulating intellectual inquiry and discourse.
+This environment which fosters holistic growth through the complementarity of community and study was highly formative, and the calibre of support - both academic and personal - made available to us was excellent, creating an incomparable experience which was extremely fulfilling."
+Mary Mansfield | Blackfriars Visiting Student (2020-21) THE TUTORIAL SYSTEM Oxford is famous for its tutorial system of teaching.
 Students are taught by a leading academic, either individually or with one or two other students.
 Visiting students normally receive two tutorials a week, and need to prepare an essay for each of these tutorials.
 During the tutorial, students have the opportunity to discuss in great depth with their tutors the work that they have prepared.
 The system is challenging and pushes them to the limits of their abilities, but every year our visiting students identify this tailored learning to be the most rewarding and productive aspect of their Oxford experience.
 Although some visiting students initially find the tutorials daunting, we select only students who we are confident will flourish under this system of learning.
+A class in the Aula